wall-street-dev/minimal-scrollbar/projects/minimal-scrollbar/README.md

 ## MinimalScrollbar
 An Angular directive to fix Windows's "mid-nineties" scrollbars.
-No extra configuration, no required markup.
+No extra configuration, no required markup and also minimal size (3.8 KB MINIFIED, 1.2 KB GZIPPED)

 ### How to use it?
 1. Install MinimalScrollbar